grandchild/linux_installer/README.md

 ## Quickstart: Setup & Run the Linux-Builder

+### Overview

+This project creates an _installer builder_, which is used to create the actual installers.
+The installer builder comes in the shape of a zip archive
+containing:

+ - an empty `data/` source folder for your files
+ - the naked `linux_installer` binary
+ - all installer GUI files in `resources/` -- to customize and modify
+ - a `Makefile`/`make.bat` (for building on Linux/Windows respectively) to put it all together

+The installer builder has no external dependencies (except for `make` on Linux, and `Powershell` on Windows), and can be run on a minimal dedicated build machine.

 ### Setup
 These steps need to be executed only initially and after updating the installer builder itself.